isomerpages/nlb-biblioasia/_holding-area/Theemithi: A Look at the Full Cycle of Rituals Behind the Festival of Firewalking.md

 [^12]: Prasad, interview.

-[^13]: Lawrence A. Babb, “Walking on Flowers in Singapore: A Hindu Festival,” Eckistics 39, no. 234 (May 1975): 333.
+[^13]: Lawrence A. Babb, “Walking on Flowers in Singapore: A Hindu Festival,” *Eckistics* 39, no. 234 (May 1975): 333.
 (From JSTOR via NLB’s eResources website)

 [^14]: M.D.
-Muthukumarasamy, “Trance in Fire Walking Rituals of Goddess Tiraupati Amman: Temples in Tamilnadu” in Emotions in Rituals and Performances: South Asian and European Perspectives on Rituals and Performativity, ed.
+Muthukumarasamy, “Trance in Fire Walking Rituals of Goddess Tiraupati Amman: Temples in Tamilnadu” in *Emotions in Rituals and Performances: South Asian and European Perspectives on Rituals and Performativity*, ed.
 Axel Michaels and Christoph Wulf (New Delhi: Taylor & Francis, 2012), 140–42.

 [^15]: Singhan, Timiti Festival, 20.